 A4.3 Precision Data—The TMC determines the precision of test methods by analyzing results of calibration tests conducted on reference oils.
 Precision data are updated regularly.
 Current precision data can be obtained from the TMC.

 A5.
 SYSTEM SCHEMATICS AND SENSOR LOCATIONS

+A5.1 Properly locating the sensor devices is important to this test.
+The following figures indicate the sensor locations for

+the T-13 engine components.
+See Figs. A5.1-A5.35 and Table A5.1.